2005 British & Irish Lions tour to New Zealand: Second test

 From the high point against Manawatu, the Lions fell to a low in the second test at Wellington Regional Stadium in Wellington on 2 July, losing 48–18 and conceding the highest number of points against a New Zealand team in a test.
 Woodward selected a radically different test squad from the one that had been embarrassed in Christchurch a week earlier, replacing eleven players.
 Key to the Lions' hopes of staying in the series was Woodward's decision to add several of the Welsh team that won the Grand Slam in the 2005 Six Nations.

 The Lions started strongly, with captain Gareth Thomas scoring a try under the posts and Jonny Wilkinson converting two minutes in.
 A minute later, Wilkinson hit the post with a penalty attempt, but gathering the rebound the Lions were in a good attacking position when Paul O'Connell was penalised for diving over a ruck.
 The All Blacks settled down and then scored through two Dan Carter penalties before he set up their first try, racing 50 metres off a turnover before offloading to captain Tana Umaga to score near the posts.
 Although the rest of the half remained close, the All Blacks went into the break with a 21–13 lead.
 The second half turned into a showcase for New Zealand in general and Carter in particular.
 He scored two tries, converted three, kicked two penalties, and constantly kept the Lions on the back foot with his distribution.
-Flanker Richie McCaw powered his way over for a try after Carter missed a hat trick by a matter of inches.
-Rugby media were in virtually unanimous agreement that the Lions were greatly improved and that the All Blacks were dominant.
+Flanker Richie McCaw powered his way over for a try after Carter missed a hat trick by a matter of inches.British rugby media were in virtually unanimous agreement that the Lions were greatly improved but that the All Blacks were simply too dominant.
 Carter's tally of 33 points broke the all-time record for points by an All Black against the Lions.